 She added: “There was a lot of people there including police, and there was a paramedic there too.”

 Both drivers involved in the collision were breathalysed, as is force policy, and both provided negative readings, Norfolk Police said.

-“Norfolk Police can confirm officers attended a collision on the A149 at Sandringham today,” said a spokesman.
+A spokesperson for the police force has said: “Norfolk Police can confirm officers attended a collision on the A149 at Sandringham today.